linnil1/slack_emoji_bot/OLDhelp.md

 There are 6 operations : ["old","oldask","oldreact","oldset","oldhelp","oldtime"]

-You can see detail of operation by oldhelp (func...)
+You can see detail BY oldhelp

 ## Operations
 * old